Configure DNS for AWS inbound Private Link

 - Multi-endpoint approach

-For most deployments, configure DNS to resolve the regional endpoint to your VPC endpoint's private IP.
-All workspaces in a region share the same VPC endpoint.
+For most deployments, configure DNS to resolve all URLs to a single VPC endpoint's private IP.
+All workspaces in any region and your account-level resources can share the same VPC endpoint.
+This unified endpoint can serve resources using both non-custom and custom URLs.
+This is the recommended approach for simplified management.

 On-premises DNS configuration